klayoutmatthias/xsection/docs/DocGrow.md

 ![g6_xs](g6_xs.png)

 A special profile can be specified with the :taper option.
 This option specifies a taper angle and a conical patch will be created.
 The taper angle will be the sidewall angle of the patch.
-This option cannot be combined with :mode and the lateral extension should be omitted.
-It can be combined with :bias however:
+This option cannot be combined with :mode:

 ```ruby
 grow(0.3, :taper => 10)